Termite Treatment Application: Rodding Vs. Trenching

 Why Termite Control Specialists Use Rodding & Trenching

 Subterranean termites live in soil beneath and around homes.
 They build distinctive tunnels, or “mud tubes,” to reach food sources and protect themselves from open air.
-They’re known as the most destructive termite species, using their scissor-like jaws to eat wood 24 hours a day, seven days a week.
+They’re known as the most destructive termite species, using their sharp saw-like jaws to eat wood 24 hours a day, seven days a week.
 These termite colonies can have up to two million members, making them a threat to property owners if left untreated.

 One of the most effective ways to control subterranean termites is to target the nests within the colonies with repellents or baits to keep them clear of the area.
 Rodding and trenching are two ways the team at MightyMite Termite attacks the source and keeps them from feeding on your home or commercial building.